questdb/c-questdb-client/DEPENDENCY.md

 ## main.cpp

-We will cover various approaches.
+We will cover various approaches of including `c-questdb-client` into your project.

 In all examples below, we will attempt to compile: